syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/004_XML_parser/README.md

 **NOTE:** If your log messages are entirely in .xml format, make sure to disable any message parsing on the source side by including the flags(\"no-parse\") option in your source statement.
-This will put the entire log message in the \$MESSAGE macro, which is the field that the XML parser parses by default.
+This will put the entire log message in the ${MESSAGE} macro, which is the field that the XML parser parses by default.
 {: .notice--info}